 How do I register for classes?

 To register for classes, please contact the Director of the MAcc program.
 The director must approve any classes you plan to take.
 In addition, all accounting classes have holds placed on them.
 The program director must have the holds removed before you can register.
 Any holds on non-accounting classes must be removed by the departments offering the classes.

 Which classes satisfy the Global requirement?

 MAcc students must take one Global class.
-The classes that are recommended are:
+Students can pick from: